Andrew Prentice: Lecturing style

 Andrew Prentice was a member of the lecturing staff at Monash University, Clayton; he received a Vice-Chancellor's Award for Teaching Excellence in 2011.

 Predictions

-In 2014 the ALMA radio telescope started observing the inner regions around young stars, such as HL Tauri and AS 209,where planets were thought to be forming.
+In 2014 the ALMA radio telescope started observing the inner regions around young stars, such as HL Tauri and AS 209, where planets were thought to be forming.
 To the surprise of the astronomical community ALMA found that most of these stars are encircled by sets of concentric rings, similar to those described by Prentice in 1978, rather than continuous disks.

-Prentice has made a long list of controversial predictions about the nature of our Solar System in an attempt to demonstrate the validity of his Modern Laplacian Theory.
+Prentice has made a long list of controversial predictions about the nature of the Solar System in an attempt to demonstrate the validity of his Modern Laplacian Theory.
 Critics have dismissed the theory pointing out that the convectively driven 'supersonic turbulence' proposed by Prentice is theoretically impossible and that his gas rings would be dynamically unstable, but to the surprise of many of his colleagues, NASA missions have confirmed that many of his deductions from the theory were remarkably accurate.
 Some of his best known predictions are: